charlysan/gidm/README.md

 # gidm
-Simple man-in-the-middle tool
+Simple http proxy man-in-the-middle tool

 ## Intro

-`gidm` is a minimalist "man-in-the-middle" tool that can be used as a forward proxy capable of injecting custom headers and logging requests
+`gidm` is a minimalist http proxy that can be used as "man-in-the-middle" tool capable of manipulating requests and responses.

 ## Requirements